📬 The toolkit for tenants enforcing Awaab’s Law

 The letter index, a plain-English summary of the framework, how-to guidance, sources of free legal advice, and a disclaimer.
 Read this first.

-Template letters (Word DOCX, 27 pages)
+Template letters (Word DOCX, 33 pages)

-Nine ready-to-send letters covering every statutory deadline under Awaab’s Law, plus formal escalation routes — the Pre-Action Protocol, the Housing Ombudsman, and a UK GDPR Subject Access Request.
+Eleven ready-to-send letters covering every statutory deadline under Awaab’s Law, plus formal escalation routes — the Pre-Action Protocol, the Housing Ombudsman, and a UK GDPR Subject Access Request.

-The nine letters
+The eleven letters

 Every situation has the right letter.
 Pick the one that matches what your landlord has (or hasn’t) done.

-Initial Hazard Report Letter
+Initial Hazard Report

 For when your landlord has not completed their investigation within 10 working days of Day 0.